Spiritual, Moral, Social, Cultural Development and British Values

 -Pupils enjoy visits from authorities such as the Police, Fire Service, Ambulance, etc. who reinforce the importance of the rule of law.

--During Religious Education lessons, rules for particular faiths are thought about or during other school subjects, there is respect and appreciation for different rules and ideas.
+-During Religious Education lessons, rules for particular faiths are thought about or during other school subjects, there is respect and appreciation for different rules and ideas; eg How do we make good choices?
+What does it mean to be a Sikh/ Jew or Muslim?

 -Our Behaviour and Anti-Bullying policies set out a zero tolerance baseline for any form of aggression, abuse or violence, which extends to pupils, staff and parents and carer